 So, what should you pack to wear while you are here?

 By layering your clothing, you can add and remove pieces as necessary.
-I always bring along a light sweater or jacket - so I can warm up or cool down if needed.
+I always bring along a light sweater or jacket whenever I go out (yes, even in the summer!) - so I can warm up or cool down if needed.

 SF is a very casual place.
 You can wear jeans or casual clothes to almost any event, restaurant or bar.